-Nintendo Switch vs Switch Lite: Which is the best for you?
+Nintendo Switch vs Switch Lite: What's the difference?

 - Nintendo Switch Lite: Between 3 and 7 hours

-The Switch Lite promises around 3 and 7 hours of gameplay depending on what you’re doing, while new standard Nintendo Switches (post mid-2019) promise between 4.5 and 9 hours.
-Older Switch consoles have markedly worse battery life which can mean 2.5 hours at the bottom range of battery life and 6.5 hours at the top end.
+The Switch Lite promises around 3 and 7 hours of gameplay depending on what you’re doing, while new standard Nintendo Switches (post-mid-2019) promise between 4.5 and 9 hours.
+Older Switch consoles have a markedly worse battery life which can mean 2.5 hours at the bottom range of battery life and 6.5 hours at the top end.
 So exercise caution when buying second-hand consoles.

 It does depend on what you’re playing.
-Nintendo says the Switch Lite will last for four hours with The Legend of Zelda: Breath of the Wild and 5.5 hours for the standard Nintendo Switch (after mid-2019 version).
+Nintendo says the Switch Lite will last for four hours with The Legend of Zelda: Breath of the Wild and 5.5 hours for the standard Nintendo Switch (for the after-mid-2019 version).

 Conclusion